ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 There is also `this.scale.x` and `this.scale.y`, which sets a copy's horizontal and vertical scale accordingly, and `this.alpha` which manipulates its opacity (0 means fully transparent, 1 — fully opaque).
 :::

-The code of On Step section will look as following:
+The code of `Frame start` will look as following:

 ``` js
 if (this.y > ct.viewHeight + 40) {